Mahmoud-ghareeb/Extract-dates-from-images/README.md

 # Extract dates from images with 100% accuracy on test set

-I will divide the problem into 7 steps
+I divided the problem into 7 steps

 1. Process the data
 2. Make a tf dataset